JemRF/RF-Documentation/pages/mydoc/jemrfregister.md

 After you click on Register, you will get a message that a validation link has been sent to your email.
 May take one or two minutes to get the email.
 Click on then valdidate link and your account will be created and ready to login.

 ## Login to JemRF
-After you click on the validation link, your account will be ready for you to login.
+Once validated, your account will be ready for you to login.
 Go back to the [Welcome Page](https://monitor.jemrf.com/) and click on Login.
 {% include image.html file="jemrf-login.jpg" alt="JemRF Login Page"%}

+If you have any problems, email: sales @ jemRF.com for help.

 ## Getting your Token
 Once your account is ready and you have logged in, follow these steps to get you **Token**.